mit-acl/roman/README.md

 This enables loop closure between robots even when a scene is observed from *opposite views.*

 Included in this repository is code for open-set object mapping and object map registration using our robust data association algorithm.
+For ROS1/2 integration, please see the roman_ros repo.

 ## Citation